bietiekay/Overpass-Proxy/specification.md

 1. **Tile computation:** Detected bbox coordinates are expanded into geohash tiles at `TILE_PRECISION` (default 5).
 Duplicate hashes are removed.
 2. **Tile budget enforcement:** Requests requiring more than `MAX_TILES_PER_REQUEST` tiles raise a `TooManyTilesError`, returning HTTP 413 (default limit 1024 tiles so ToiletFinder’s ~70 km viewport and preload flows stay cacheable).
 3. **Cache lookup:** For each tile, Redis is queried in bulk.
 Stored payloads include `response`, `fetchedAt`, and `expiresAt` timestamps.
 4. **Stale tracking:** Tiles past their TTL are marked `stale`.
-By default (`SERVE_STALE_FROM_CACHE=true`) they are served immediately and refreshed asynchronously after the response using the same per-tile lock (SWR window `SWR_SECONDS`).
-Set `SERVE_STALE_FROM_CACHE=false` to refresh stale tiles synchronously before assembling the response.
+When `SERVE_STALE_FROM_CACHE=true` and the request is fully satisfied by cached tiles, stale data is returned immediately and refreshed asynchronously via per-tile locks (SWR window `SWR_SECONDS`).
+When the request contains cache misses or `SERVE_STALE_FROM_CACHE=false`, stale tiles are refreshed before replying so the client receives the latest attempted write.
 5. **Upstream fetch:** Missing tiles are fetched individually by issuing the canonical Overpass multi-entity bbox query (`node`, `way`, `relation`) via POST `application/x-www-form-urlencoded`, scoped to the specific amenity type supplied by the client.
+If upstream fetches fail and missing tiles remain unresolved, the proxy returns HTTP 503 with cache metadata headers rather than serving partial stale data.
 6. **Persistence:** Fresh tile responses are persisted with a TTL covering both the primary cache duration and SWR window, namespaced by amenity.
 Tile writes are batched per upstream response and flushed to Redis via `MULTI/EXEC` pipelines to avoid per-tile round trips.
 7. **Assembly:** All tile responses (cached or freshly fetched) are merged, deduplicated by `(type,id)`, filtered against the original bbox, and returned with `Content-Type: application/json`.
 The proxy also emits `X-Cache` headers (`HIT`, `STALE`, or `MISS`).
 8. **Conditional delivery:** ETags are generated from the assembled JSON payload.
 Matching `If-None-Match` headers yield a 304 response with no body.

 ## 5. Transparent Proxy Behaviour
 - Non-interpreter `/api/*` endpoints (`/api/status`, `/api/timestamp`, `/api/timestamp/*`, `/api/kill_my_queries`, `/api/statistics`, `/api/statistics/cacheCoverage`, and arbitrary paths) are proxied verbatim when caching is disabled or the request falls outside amenity JSON bbox handling.
-- `/api/statistics` and `/api/statistics/cacheCoverage` are served locally, returning aggregated JSON metrics derived from the Redis-backed `RequestStatistics` service so data survives restarts.
+- `/api/statistics`, `/api/statistics/cacheCoverage`, and `/api/statistics/geohashCoverage` are served locally, returning aggregated JSON metrics derived from the Redis-backed `RequestStatistics` service so data survives restarts.
 - The proxy streams binary bodies without transformation, preserves upstream headers (excluding `host`), and relays upstream status codes.
 Errors contacting the upstream translate to HTTP 502 with a JSON error object.

 ## 6. Redis Data Model and SWR Locks